methnen/m-chart/readme.txt

 * Chart.js charts can now use the [Vertical axis minimum value field](https://github.com/methnen/m-chart/wiki/Creating-a-chart#user-content-vertical-axis-minimum-note)
 * Some minor UI tweaks to support WordPress 5.7 changes
 * Fixed an issue where chart didn't update when changes were made to a new spreadsheet
+* Removed Dark Mode plugin support
+* Removed Shortcake shortcode ui
+	* Shortcake hasn't been updated in over 2 years
-* Updated Chart.js to the latest stable version (2.9.3)
+* Updated Chart.js to the latest stable version (3.1.0)
 * Updated Handsontable to the latest stable version with an MIT license (6.2.2)
 	* Since I can't get any bug fixes going forward I'll be looking into alternatives for future versions